-This half day walk includes a spectacular section of coast, high pastures and mature deciduous woodland.
-Starting from Lynmouth, scene of the devastating flood of 1952 when many people were killed.
+This half day walk from Lynmouth includes a spectacular section of coast, high pastures, mature deciduous woodland, and riverside section beside the River Lyn.
+Lynmouth was the scene of the devastating flood of 1952 when many people lost their lives.
 The disaster was the result of a flash flood with high levels of water rushing down the Lyn Rivers from Exmoor to the sea.
-Today the scars have healed and Lynmouth is now a bustling seaside village that is best avoided in high season.
-This walk was researched in February when there were few visitors and parking was easy although the tackier aspects of the seafront were still open.
+Today the scars have healed and Lynmouth is now a bustling seaside village in high season.
+This walk was researched in February when there were few visitors and parking was easy although most of amenities were open for business.

 Parking is available on the street on the west side of the river during winter.
 At busy times you may need to use one of the car parks that are signed off the A39.
 The start is the seafront opposite the lower station of the funicular railway (Grid ref SS722496) that links Lynmouth with Lynton.
 Turn right and follow the river upstream passing the small pier on your left.
 Cross the substantial foot bridge over the River Lyn following the South West Coast Path signs.
 Ahead you can see Foreland Point with Butter Hill to its immediate right.
 This hill is nearly a thousand feet high and gives some impression of the height of the cliffs in this locality.

 The onward route runs parallel to the river all the way to Lynmouth.
-However at the path climbs away from the valley bottom before returning to run alongside the river once more.
+However, in places the path climbs away from the valley bottom before returning to run alongside the river once more.
 Signage and waymarking is good, and it is important that you follow the path to Lynmouth.
 If in doubt take the widest path and be prepared for some ascent.
 Reaching Lynmouth cross the river either by the footbridges or road bridge to regain the start.